Chapter 9 : Love rule #9

 Without warning, my eyes filled up with tears and my lip trembled.
 Why was she being so mean to me?

 “Callie, leave her alone.
 She’s been through a lot these last two weeks,” Sophie said reproachfully, putting an arm around my shoulders.
 But even she still wasn’t meeting my eyes.

 “What’s going on with you two?”
 I asked when I was sure I’d gotten my emotions under control.
-What was with me lately?
-I was losing my head over everything.

 “Nothing,” they said in unison, and I was even more annoyed.
 I sighed and looked away, noticing a paper sticking out of Sophie’s bag.
 I reached over and grabbed it, unfurling the front page.

 “No!”
 Callie hissed, and I hushed her.
 I didn’t want her to disturb Dad, and if I wanted to read the Prophet then I was going to read the damn Prophet.